Summary of Position:

 Hours of Work: Varied hours/On Call Monday through Friday

 To Apply: please send your cover letter and resume firstname.lastname@example.org by 5:00pm on Sunday, July 25, 2021.

 The Casual Harm Response Team Systems Navigator will provide support to the Harm Reduction Response Team and work closely with the Team to identify and provide counselling, psychosocial and health-related supports and referral services to individuals struggling with substance use, mental health, and chronic health issues.
 The Casual Harm Reduction Response Team Systems Navigator will be responsible for ensuring supportive case management services are offered within a harm reduction and health promotion framework and works in consultation with Response Team clients to assess needs and develop client directed goals.

 Key Duties and Responsibilities:

-- Works with Health Promotion Educators and Clinic staff to develop educational materials to meet clients’ needs, as required.
+- Conducts individual or group information sessions, and develops educational materials to meet clients’ needs, as required.

 - Performs other duties as assigned.

 University degree in Health or Social Services, Counselling, Social Work, Psychology, etc.), or equivalent combination of education and experience.